IP-CAM/Payson-Checkout2-Module-for-Opencart-v.2.0.x/README.md

 ## Description

-Module for OpenCart implementing Payson
+Module for OpenCart implementing Payson Checkout 2.0

 ## Installation

 * Make a BACKUP of your web store and database.

-* Go to the update if you already use a payment module of Payson (Uninstall Payson and Payson Invoice fee).

 * Copy all files from this repository into yor OpenCart root.